LilyZ-03/Bitcoin-Trust-Analysis/README.md

 ## Setup & Running Instructions
 Ensure that the Docker application is running and that the directory containing the CS225 Dockerfile has been opened in the dev container.

-Clone this [repository](https://github.com/trishacho/cs225-finalproject-atla) or pull a zip file of the repository to your local machine.
-Copy the directory titled `cs225-finalproject-atla` into the directory containing the CS225 Dockerfile.
+Once in the directory containing the CS225 Dockerfile, clone this [repository](https://github.com/trishacho/cs225-finalproject-atla) or pull a zip file of the repository to your local machine.

-Next, run the following commands in the terminal to create the `build` directory and run CMake.
+When the `cs225-finalproject-atla` directory is open, run the following commands in the terminal to create the `build` directory and run CMake.

 ```bash
 cd final_project_atla